 But your role in the troop can be passive.
 We don't expect a parent to leap right in.
 But, be warned, Cub Scouting might touch you as it touches your son and you might eventually get 'the fever' that many of our leaders got from Scouting.
 But you are encouraged to go at your own pace.

-Cub Scouting is for boys in the first through fifth grades, or 7 to 10 years of age.
-Boys who are older than 10, or who have completed the fifth grade, can no longer join Cub Scouting, but they may be eligible to join a Boy Scout Troop or Venturing Crew.
+Cub Scouting is for boys or girls in kindergarten through fifth grades, or 5 to 10 years of age.
+Boys and girls who are older than 10, or who have completed the fifth grade, can no longer join Cub Scouting, but they may be eligible to join the BSA Scouts.